hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

 }
 ```

-(This HOC does not really fall into the category of a Props Proxy HOC, but I thought it is worth sharing this type of HOCs example as well)
+(This HOC does not really fall into the category of a Props Proxy HOC, but I thought it is worth sharing this type of HOC example as well)

 ---
 ### Inheritance Inversion HOCS